-All supervisors of student employees must complete the I-9 process as described in the "Procedure for Hiring Professional and Support Staff" (see step 13.b.) in Section D - Beginning and Ending Employment.
+All supervisors of student employees must complete the I-9 process as describes in Item D2 - "Procedure for Hiring Professional and Support Staff" (see step 13.b.) in Section D - Beginning and Ending Employment.

-IMPORTANT: Hours for a work study students and student hourly employees are to be reported in the Kronos time keeping system.
+IMPORTANT: Hours for a work study student are to be reported on a green time sheet.
+Hours for all other student employees are to be reported on a pink time sheet.
 The minimum hourly rate for student employees is the prevailing minimum wage.

 Student employees should not be permitted to work on preparation of examinations.
-This includes typing, copying, stapling, proofreading, and all other forms of preparation.
+This includes typing, photocopying, stapling, proofreading, and all other forms of preparation.
 Nor should student employees work on anything of a confidential nature.
 They should be kept busy at all times, and when no work for them exists, they should be released for the day or sent to another office.